SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 # 227. - Psionic Blast (V) level 4 Evocation [Concentration] [UB]

-You unleash a destructive wave of mental power in a 30-foot cone.
+You unleash a debilitating wave of mental power in a 30-foot cone.
 Each creature in the area must make an Intelligence saving throw.
-On a failed save, a target takes 5d8 psychic damage, is pushed 20 feet directly away from you, and is knocked prone.
-On a successful save, a target takes half as much damage and isn't pushed or knocked prone.
+On a failed save, a target takes 5d8 psychic damage, and subtracts d6 from all of its attack rolls and ability checks until the end of your next turn.
+On a successful save, a target only takes half as much damage.
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d8 for each slot level above 3rd.

 # 228. - *Raulothim's Psychic Lance* © (V) level 4 Enchantment [UB]